Chronic obstructive pulmonary disease: Smoking

-The primary risk factor for COPD globally is tobacco smoking, with an increased rate of developing COPD shown in smokers and ex-smokers.
-Of those who smoke, about 20% will get COPD, increasing to less than 50% in heavy smokers.
+The greatest risk factor for the development of COPD globally is tobacco smoking.
+Exposure can be either active (smoking yourself) or passive (living in a house where someone else smokes).
+The second most frequent substance that is smoked is marijuana.
+Although marijuana smoking carries a lower risk for COPD than tobacco smoking, chronic marijuana smoking is still associated with increased respiratory symptoms similar to those of chronic bronchitis.
+The highest level of risk is associated with smoking both marijuana and tobacco.
+This carries a higher symptom burden and greater risk of developing COPD compared to smoking tobacco only or to marijuana only.
+Vaping is also associated with an increased risk of COPD.

+Tobacco

+Smokers and ex-smokers have a higher rate of developing COPD.

+In high-income countries, smoking is associated with over 70% of COPD cases, while in low and middle income countries, it accounts for 30% to 40% of cases.
 In the United States and United Kingdom, of those with COPD, 80–95% are either current or previous smokers.

+About 20% of those who smoke will develop COPD, and about 50% of heavy smokers will get COPD.

 Several studies indicate that women are more susceptible than men to the harmful effects of tobacco smoke.
-For the same amount of cigarette smoking, women have a higher risk of COPD than men.
-Women who smoke during pregnancy, and during the early life of the child is a risk factor for the later development of COPD in their child.
+Given the same amount of cigarette smoking, women have a higher risk of COPD than men.
+Women who smoke during pregnancy, and during the early life of their child, also increase risk of their child's later development of COPD.
 Epigenetic studies support this link, showing that ACSF3 is differentially methylated in smoke-exposed fetal lungs, and an integrative study identified it as a key regulator of COPD.

-Inhaled smoke triggers the release of excessive proteases in lungs, which then degrades elastin, the major component of alveoli.
-Smoke also impairs the action of cilia, inhibiting mucociliary clearance that clears the bronchi of mucus, cellular debris and unwanted fluid.
+Inhaled smoke triggers the excessive release of proteases.
+This degrades elastin, the major component of the walls of alveoli, the small air sacs in the lungs.
+Damage to the cell walls interferes with their ability to transfer oxygen from the lungs to the bloodstream.
+Smoke also interferes with cilia, limiting their ability to clear mucus, cellular debris and unwanted fluid from airways in the respiratory tract.

-Other types of tobacco smoke, such as from cigar, pipe, water-pipe and hookah use, also confer a risk.
+Other methods of inhaling tobacco smoke, such as cigar, pipe, water-pipe, and hookah use, also confer a risk.
 Water-pipe or hookah smoke appears to be as harmful or even more harmful than smoking cigarettes.

-Marijuana is the second most commonly smoked substance, but evidence linking its use to COPD is very limited.
-Limited evidence shows that marijuana does not accelerate lung function decline.
-A low use of marijuana gives a bronchodilatory effect rather than the bronchoconstrictive effect from tobacco use, but it is often smoked in combination with tobacco or on its own by tobacco smokers.
-Higher use however has shown a decline in the FEV1.
-There is evidence of it causing some respiratory problems and its use in combination may have a cumulative toxic effect, suggesting it as a risk factor for spontaneous pneumothorax, bullous emphysema, COPD and lung cancer.
-A noted difference between marijuana use and tobacco was that respiratory problems were resolved with stopping usage unlike the continued decline with stopping tobacco smoking.
-Respiratory symptoms reported with marijuana use included chronic cough, increased sputum production and wheezing, but not shortness of breath.
-Also, these symptoms were typically reported ten years ahead of their onset in tobacco smokers.
-Another study found that chronic marijuana smokers even with the additional use of tobacco developed similar respiratory problems, but did not seem to develop airflow limitation and COPD.